 Step 9: File payroll taxes with the federal and state government.
 All state and local tax payments need to be made directly to the applicable agency based on whatever schedule is assigned to your business.
 Federal tax payments must be made via EFTPS.
 Generally, you have to deposit federal income tax withheld and both employer and employee Social Security and Medicare taxes based on the schedule assigned to your business by the IRS.
 The IRS can assign you to one of the following depositing schedules:

 - Monthly Depositor: Requires you to deposit employment taxes on payments made during a month by the 15th day of the following month.

 - Semiweekly Depositor: Requires you to deposit employment taxes for payments made Wednesday, Thursday, and/or Friday by the following Wednesday.
 Deposit taxes for payments made Saturday, Sunday, Monday, and/or Tuesday by the following Friday.

 It’s important to note that schedules for depositing and reporting taxes are not the same.
 Employers who deposit both monthly and semiweekly should only report their taxes quarterly or annually by filing Form 941 or Form 944.

 Pennsylvania Payroll Law, Taxes & Regulations

 Pennsylvania payroll laws are in line with most of the federal regulations.
 There are some overtime laws and specific taxes you’ll need to stay abreast of.
 Overall, it is important to remember that Pennsylvania has state tax, earned income tax, and local taxes, which can make things a bit more complicated.

 Pennsylvania Payroll Taxes

-While there are no state or local taxes that you will be directly liable for as a Pennsylvania employer, you will be responsible for withholding and remitting them on behalf of your employees.
+As a Pennsylvania employer, you will be responsible for withholding and remitting taxes on behalf of your employees.
 Pennsylvania has both state and local taxes for its residents, so it’s important that you have a general understanding of what those are to ensure you’re in compliance.